rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 (x86_64-gnu-llvm-8 linux. x86_64-gnu-tools linux, mingw-check linux).
 In essence, it runs `./x.py test` after building for each of them.

 The integration bot [bors] is used for coordinating merges to the master branch.
-When a PR is approved, it goes into a [queue] where merges are tested one at a time on a wide set of platforms using GitHub Actions (as of January 2021 over 50 different configurations).
+When a PR is approved, it goes into a [queue] where merges are tested one at a time on a wide set of platforms using GitHub Actions (as of January 2021 <!--
+date: 2021-01 -->, over 50 different configurations).
 Due to the limit on the number of parallel jobs, we run CI under the [rust-lang-ci] organization except for PRs.
 Most platforms only run the build steps, some run a restricted set of tests, only a subset run the full suite of tests (see Rust's [platform tiers]).

 [GitHub Actions]: https://github.com/rust-lang/rust/actions
 [rust-lang-ci]: https://github.com/rust-lang-ci/rust/actions